NumberRaptor482/MAZE_ROS/README.md

-# ROS2 Workspace Template for NVIDIA Jetson Orin SOCs
+# ROS2 Workspace Template for Remote Multi Architecture
-ROS2 workspace template that provides all the necessary tools for developing on remote and local containers.
-Can be used in conjunction with either a remote NVIDIA Jetson AGX Orin or Jetson Orin Nano.
-Comes pre-configured with everything necessary for hardware acceleration on Orin SOCs.
+ROS2 workspace template that provides all the necessary tools for developing on remote and local containers across multiple architectures.
 Designed to be IDE and architecture agnostic for the host machine.

 ## Conceptual summary
 This is a completely containerized workflow, meaning all ROS2 functionality runs inside of a docker container.
 At a baisc level, you can think of a docker container as an isolated OS running inside of your actual OS, but sharing the resources that you allow it access to.
 This means it has a completely different set of programs and OS configuration options.
 Anything running inside the container can only see what is available to it, and will behave as if it is running on "bare metal".
 Your ROS2 workspace is mounted as a volume in the container, thus the files are shared and updated between both the container and your host system.
 The docker container is built according to the `Dockerfile`.
 The container's operation is managed by docker compose, which turns your Dockerfile into a service with runtime proprties defined in `compose.yml`.

 ## Prerequisites
 1. Host machine running Linux/MacOS with docker
-    * For hardware accelerated host, Ubuntu 22.04 with Nvidia GPU and nvidia docker runtime is required
     * If using MacOS, ensure rsync is updated to v3.x or higher
     * Windows hosts are untested but may work in an unaccelerated capacity via WSL
-2. Remote AGX Orin or Orin Nano flashed with default OS, accessible over LAN
+2. Remote robot device running linux, accessible over LAN
-    * Ensure docker engine with docker compose and nvidia container runtime are installed
+    * Ensure docker engine with docker compose are installed
-    * Automated flashing/imaging scripts may be available in other repos
 3. User with docker/sudo privileges on remote (ideally named `robot`)
     * If you don't want a password, enable SSH passwordless login config option on remote
     * FIPS machines may require configuring matching ciphers on the remote's `sshd_config`
-4. If you want emulation support in Ubuntu, do the following:
+4. For emulation support in Ubuntu, do the following:
     * Ensure `qemu-user-static` and other relevant QEMU packages are installed
     * Run `docker run --privileged --rm tonistiigi/binfmt --install all` once